iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 While exporting and transforming should generally be considered *batch* operations, changing these methods to `async` makes progress reporting and process health monitoring much easier.
 This is particularly important when processing large iModels.

-To react to the changes, add an `await` before each `IModelExporter.export*` and `IModelTransformer.process*` method call and make sure they are called from an `async` method.
+To react to the changes, add an `await` before each `IModelExporter.export*` and `IModelTransformer.process*` method call and make sure they are called from within an `async` method.
 No internal logic was changed, so that should be the only changes required.